 Protocol for sampling and testing water for 1080

 The risk of potential contamination of New Zealand water supplies by 1080, particularly following aerial application of baits for pest control, has been addressed by research on the environmental effects and degradation of 1080 in water (e.g. Eason et al. 1992, 1993; Ogilvie et al. 1996; Booth et al. 1999; Eason & Wright 2001; Fisher et al. 2003; Suren 2006).
-Landcare Research maintains a database of the results of over 2000 water samples tested by the toxicology laboratory for 1080 contamination since 1990.
-As summarised by Booth et al. (2007), 3.6% (76) of the water samples contained detectable 1080 residues and in most of them (70) the 1080 concentration measured was less than 1ng/mL (parts per billion).
-There is no evidence that drinking water has been contaminated and the extensive research and monitoring in catchments treated with 1080 indicates that this is highly improbable if current safety procedures are followed.
+Landcare Research maintains a database of the results of 3701 water samples tested by the Toxicology Laboratory for 1080 contamination since 1990.
+Of the samples tested, 2.7% (101) of the samples contained detectable 1080 residues and in most of them (93) the 1080 concentration measured was less than 1 ng/mL (parts per billion).

 This document provides general technical advice for agencies undertaking water monitoring after aerial 1080 baiting operations, such as the Department of Conservation, regional or unitary council pest control managers, or Medical Officers of Health (MOH) who are involved in assessing the need for sampling.